Searching...

 Create a Smart Reporting Rule

-2. Under the REPORTING RULES table, click CREATE RULE.
+3. Under the REPORTING RULES table, click CREATE RULE.

-5. Under “Trigger, click CREATE to create a new “On Data Change” trigger.
+5. Under TRIGGER, click CREATE to create a new “On Data Change” trigger.

-6. Enter a Name for the trigger.
+6. In Create On Change, enter a NAME for the trigger.

 8. Click CREATE.